-Firefighters see through smoke with new mask
+Firefighters can see through smoke with new thermal mask | CNN Business

 Humans lose consciousness when oxygen concentration drops below 9 percent, but start losing judgment and coordination at around 17 percent, a whiff below the normal amount in breathable air of 21 percent.

-In a building on fire, that means smoke can often hide c.
-To be able to spot them -- and also see danger areas by gauging heat levels -- rescue teams must be equipped with thermal imaging cameras, which show heat in brighter colors over darker backgrounds.
+In a building on fire, that means smoke can often hide unconscious or disorientated victims.
+To be able to spot them – and also see danger areas by gauging heat levels – rescue teams must be equipped with thermal imaging cameras, which show heat in brighter colors over darker backgrounds.

 But here’s the problem: “Conventional systems require you to hold the camera, so you can look into the screen - but for firefighters to not have a free hand in a dangerous environment is not ideal,” said Graham Wilson, director at Design Reality, His UK-based company was tasked by firefighting equipment manufacturer Scott Safety to create a product that could address this specific concern.